pfaciana/wp-debug-bar/README.md

 You can install WP Debug Bar in all your plugins, but only the first instance run will get loaded.
 The rest will be ignored.

 A couple differences between the original Debug Bar by wordpressdotorg and this, is the option to quickly disable a Panel without having to disable the entire plugin.
 You just click on the toggle icon next to the Panel name, and that code won't run on next page load.
-This is extremely helpful since some Panel are resource intensive, and you may not want to be constantly enabling and disabling plugins while debugging a stubborn issue.
+This is extremely helpful since some Panels are resource intensive, and you may not want to be constantly enabling and disabling plugins while debugging a stubborn issue.

 This project also allows for easy changing of which User Roles can use the tool.
 Sometimes (on staging) you want to debug something only a Guest sees.
 You can temporarily change that Settings Panel.
 By default, Panels can decide the minimum capability required for a Panel to run.
 If not set, defaults to `edit_posts`.
 This is usually because a Panel might display sensitive data, that should not be accessed by a guest or user with lesser capabilities.
 However, if you're absolutely sure you want to expose that data in a controlled environment, you can override this with the `debug_bar_panel_capability` filter, shown here...